youwen5/web/routes/+colophon.typ

 #link("https://practicaltypography.com/")[Practical Typography].
 Thank you Mr.
 Butterick!

+The color scheme is #link("https://rosepinetheme.com/")[Rosé Pine], in the
+#smallcaps[dawn] variant for light mode and #smallcaps[moon] variant for dark
+mode.

-I've owned this domain and had a #link("https://youwen.dev")[website] since 2023.
-You can clearly see the difference in taste between this site and my old one.
+I've owned this domain and had a personal website since 2023.
+Here is my
+#link("https://old.youwen.dev/")[old website], which I'll keep online until it
+becomes too much work to do so for archival purposes.